revolution24601/Geno/README.md

    ```
    python demo.py
    ```
-This project incorporates key components from the [MoonshotAI/MoBA](https://github.com/MoonshotAI/MoBA/tree/master) repository.
-All usage of code and concepts from the MoBA project complies with the license terms specified in the original repository.
-We sincerely appreciate the MoonshotAI team for open-sourcing this valuable resource.

 **Geno** is a biologically grounded foundation model that unifies sequence generation, modality translation, and token-level annotation within a single causal modeling framework.
 A three-phase pretraining curriculum, coupled with domain-informed architectural design and centered on task-conditioned prompting and dual-label supervision, enables bridging of sequence syntax and biological semantics across multiple levels of resolution.
 This design allows the model to perform both macro-scale regulatory inference and nucleotide-resolution annotation without task-specific architecture changes.